simonmichael/hledger_site/basics-tutorial.md

 ## Edit the journal file

 Since the journal file is plain text, you can edit it directly with any text editor.
 Edit the file and change it to test whether two missing amounts is reported as an error.
-Eg:
+E.g.,

 ```shell
 $ emacs ~/.hledger.journal